 - Legal – learn to deal with folks who steal your content or threaten to sue you for using their images.
-Also, be prepared to exert actions in case your photos or content are stolen or used by other websites without your permission.
+Also, be prepared to exert actions in case your photos or content are taken or used by other websites without your permission.

 - Financial – learn to calculate how much it costs to put up a blog post and charge advertisers accordingly.
-Also, you need to figure out whether paying someone to write will be more cost effective down the road, while maintaining your desired editorial standards.
+Also, you need to figure out whether paying someone to write will be more cost-effective down the road while maintaining your desired editorial standards.

 5. Learn how to expand your blog audience.

-Look at the web analytics reports, for example, to determine which pages are popular or which keywords are often used to determine if you have content gaps — pieces of relevant information people are looking for but are not yet found in your blog content.
+Look at the web analytics reports, for example, to determine which pages are accessible or which keywords are often used to determine if you have content gaps — pieces of relevant information people are looking for but are not yet found in your blog content.

 6. Monetize your blog and explore multiple advertising streams.

 Once you established a niche and a steady group of followers, you can then start applying for advertising accounts.
-Google AdSense, PropellerAds, Adversal and plenty of other advertising platforms can be used, tested and tweaked to suit your website layout, visitor demographics and type of posts to write.
+Google AdSense, PropellerAds, Adversal, and plenty of other advertising platforms can be used, tested, and tweaked to suit your website layout, visitor demographics, and type of posts to write.

 Some of the ads are placed above the fold — the section of the web page that appears as it loads — ensuring they get the attention, and hopefully clicks.
-Others have incorporated ads on navigation menu or invite visitors to click on them.
+Others have incorporated ads on the navigation menu or invite visitors to click on them.

 So it’s a better strategy to focus on content and use ads judiciously without disrupting a reader’s experience reading your blog.
-Content growth can spur more visitor traffic and eventually advertising income will also grow.
+Content growth can spur more visitor traffic, and eventually, advertising income will also grow.

 Now, you’ve decided to go on to become a blogger.